We dive into the three types of SOC reports and offer practical scenarios to help you determine which one aligns with your organization’s needs.

 - Type 1 – This report is centered on the description of a service organization’s system and the design of the service organization’s controls.
 The reports are issued as of a specific date.

-- Type 2 – This report includes the same information as a Type 1 report but adds an opinion on the operating effectiveness of the controls at the service organization.
-Type 2 reports are issued over a specific time period, usually from six to twelve months.
-It also includes detailed descriptions of the service auditor’s tests of controls and results of those tests, noting whether testing passed or exceptions were noted.
+- Type 2 – This report includes the same information as a Type 1 report.
+It also adds an opinion on the operating effectiveness of the controls at the service organization.
+Type 2 reports are issued over a specific time period, usually six to twelve months.
+It also includes descriptions of the service auditor’s tests of controls and results of those tests.
+It notes whether testing passed, or exceptions were noted.

 Type 1 reports can provide extensive detail about a service organization’s purpose and controls.
 When you need more rigor and due diligence, Type 2 tests those controls to assess their operating effectiveness.